Dražeta: Bosnian Church supreme priest

 In the beginning of the 13th century, one of the religious leaders of the Bosnian Church had name Dražeta.
 There are two history sources that mention this person: Bilinopoljska izjava (the statement of Bilino Polje; Bilino Polje abjuration) and the list of djed of the Bosnian Church.

-The abjuration of Bilino Polje is a document in which leaders of Bosnian Church (rarely but still sometimes alleged as Bogumils), in front of the emissary of the Pope Inocent III, declared that they abjure, that is deny their heresy.
+The abjuration of Bilino Polje is a document in which leaders of Bosnian Church (rarely but still sometimes alleged as Bogumils), in front of the emissary of the Pope Innocent III, declared that they abjure, that is deny their heresy.
 The statement was signed on April 8, 1203, in Bilino Polje near Zenica, and one of the Bosnian Church leaders that signed the document had name Dražeta.
 Names of other priors were: Dragič, Ljubin, Pribiš, Ljuben, Radoš and Vladoš.
 In this time, Dragič was the supreme priest ("djed"), while Ljubin and Dražeta were his deputies ("gosti"), but both of them will later become the supreme priests.
 After the statement was signed, Ljubin and Dražeta went to Hungarian king Emerik and, in front of him, they swore that they will fulfil decisions from the statement.
 However, this statement had only formal character since the Bosnian krstjani, as the members of the Bosnian Church were known and called themselves, despite the signed statement, continued to practice their faith.

 Other source that speaks about krstjani leader named Dražeta is the List of djed of the Bosnian Church, which is found in the so-called Bible of Batal or Batal's Gospel from 1393, written for Bosnian nobleman Batal, who was tepačija at the Bosnian court.
 The list mention names of all supreme priests of Bosnian Church, from the middle of the 11th century to 1393.
 This list show that, after Dragič, the supreme priest of the Bosnian krstjani was Ljuben and after Ljuben it was Dražeta.
 Thus, Dražeta was the supreme priest ("djed") of the Bosnian Church.
 It is assumed that Dražeta administered Bosnian Church from 1215 to 1220.